Outschool

 .
 Be prepared for your classes.
 You should come to class with the syllabi and writing material you’ll need to fully participate in the lesson.
 Assignments that were scheduled for each lesson should be completed and submitted before the next class.

 .
 You should not eat during your classes.
 Occasional drinking is no problem.
-You shouldn’t engage in activities that don’t contribute to the lesson including eating.
+You shouldn’t engage in activities that don’t contribute to the lesson, including eating.

 .
 Be respectful toward your teacher and your classmates.
-Refrain from using virtual wallpaper or background that is not appropriate.
+Refrain from using virtual wallpaper or backgrounds that is not appropriate.
 Class environments consist of people from all walks of life.
 Learn from listening to your educator and others and try to understand them.

 .
 Grades and certificates (need to be approved by Outschool) will be available based on your request.
 Be advised that a complete full name and address can not be put on the certificate based on the platform policy.